Advanced Imaging for Back Pain

-Surgeons at the Scoliosis and Spinal Deformity Center at Morristown Medical Center are making scoliosis and back pain treatment easier with technology that enables them to essentially see through the skin into the patient’s spinal canal.
+Surgeons at Morristown Medical Center are making back pain and scoliosis treatment easier with technology that enables them to essentially see through the skin into the patient’s spinal canal.

 A New Approach to Treating Severe Scoliosis

-For patients with severe scoliosis, for which surgical correction is necessary, surgeons at the Scoliosis and Spinal Deformity Center were the first in the nation to use a new type of portable CT scanner to guide their surgery and actually “see” inside the spinal canal during surgery.
+For patients with severe scoliosis, for which surgical correction is necessary, surgeons at the Scoliosis and Spinal Deformity Center at Morristown Medical Center were the first in the nation to use a new type of portable CT scanner to guide their surgery and actually “see” inside the spinal canal during surgery.

 The procedure is done minimally invasively, placing a tiny thorascopic camera into the chest through a small incision to visualize the spine on a video monitor, and then using Stryker’s Airo TruCT Mobile Imaging system to obtain a CT scan of the patient during the surgery.
 Using these images with Stryker’s navigation software, as well as direct thorascopic camera visualization, spinal screws can be placed into the spine using real-time CT guided navigation.
 This allows the screws to be safely and accurately placed into the spine.